 I intended to make it an early night because of that inevitable packing and drive home in the morning-time, but after I’d done the last of Sue’s Friends, M42 still wasn’t quite high enough to look at.
 I spent the next hour zig-zagging across the sky to a variety of objects.
 Everything from bright wonders like M2, M1, and M30, to Herschel 400 objects.
 I was pleasantly surprised that the AR picked up every 400 I tried.
 Yeah, I know Steve O’Meara did ‘em all with a 4-inch refractor, but I don’t have his eyes or skies.

 Finally, M42 was well above the trees.
-I had stuck to the rule my old friend Pat Rochford and I formulated at a long ago DSRSG: “No going to bed till the Great Nebula is good and high.”
+I'd stuck to the rule my old friend Pat Rochford and I formulated a long time ago at DSRSG, back when the star party was at its original and legendary home, Percy Quin State Park: “No going to bed till the Great Nebula is good and high.”
 The greenish color that is sometimes visible was particularly strong on this evening, and even at 41x the Trapezium’s minuscule stars were so well separated I coulda drove a truck through the spaces.
 The nebula’s glowing clouds just seemed to go on forever.

 Back at the Lodge, it wasn’t quite 2 o’clock, and I spent an hour watching DVDs, surfing the pea-picking Cloudy Nights, and thinking about the 2013 edition of the Deep South Regional Star Gaze.
 Over the years, there've been good ones and not so good ones, same as with any star party.
 2013 wasn’t the best ever—that was 1994, the first year I had my new wife, Dorothy, at my side—but it was a goodun, best in years.
 Will I be back next fall?
 Sure hope so.
 If we do a spring edition, I dang sure intend to be onsite for that, too.
 Deep South Forever, muchachos.